-There is no special law created for hire of property by individual foreigners in Thailand and foreigners may lease immovable property (including land for residential purposes) as provided by the Civil and Commercial Code.
+There is no special law created for lease and rent of immovable property by individual foreigners in Thailand and foreigners may lease immovable property (including land for residential purposes) as provided by the Civil and Commercial Code.
 The term of the lease contract cannot exceed thirty years, once the contract comes to an end, it can be renewed (the owner willing to renew the contract), but it must not exceed thirty years from the date of renewal.

 Section 537.
-A hire of property is a contract whereby a person, called the letter (lessor), agrees to let another person, called the hirer (lessee), have the use or benefit of a property for a limited period of time and the hirer agrees to pay rent therefore.
+A property rent is a contract whereby a person, called the letter (lessor), agrees to let another person, called the tenant (lessee), have the use or benefit of a property for a limited period of time and the tenant agrees to pay rent therefore.

 Section 540.
 The duration of a hire of immovable property cannot exceed thirty years.
 If it is made for a longer period, such period shall be reduced to thirty years.
 The aforesaid period may be renewed, but it must not exceed thirty years from the time of renewal.